Smithfield, South Australia

 Smithfield is a suburb in the northern outskirts of Adelaide, South Australia.
 It is in the City of Playford.

 Geography

 Smithfield has Main North Road as its eastern boundary, with service stations, the historic Smithfield Hotel and several other businesses and private residences.
-Anderson Walk is the southern boundary of the original village, which was arranged in a grid with Augusta Square in the centre.
+Anderson Walk is the southern boundary of the original Township village subdivided by John Smith, which was arranged in a grid with Augusta Square in the centre.
 West of the older residential area is an industrial zone along the railway line, with Smithfield railway station on the south side of Anderson Walk.
 Munno Para Shopping City is on the south side of Smith Creek.
 There are more residential areas south and west of the railway station, and an Army Reserve depot west of the shopping centre which is home to the 3rd/9th Light Horse (South Australian Mounted Rifles) and 49 ACU Army Cadets.

 History

-Settlement
+Early Settlement

+Smithfield was an early settlement established between Salisbury and Gawler.
+Originally named ‘Smith’s Creek’ after John Smith a Scottish pioneer and one of the first european settlers in the area.
+In 1847 Smith was granted sections 1714, 1715 and 1719 along the Main North Road in the Hundred of Munno Para.
+The first home Smith built for his family was on Section 1714 with part of the building being used as the first inn in the area.
+Within six years he had purchased fourteen more sections of land and became the largest land owner in the area.
+Other early land owners who established farms in the district were also Scottish immigrants including James Umpherston, Gavin Scoular (a nephew of James Umpherston) who established Blair Farm and Hon.
+Thomas Hogarth M.P who built a homestead called Blair Place both located to the east on the hills face.